Linear complementary pairs of skew constacyclic codes: Introduction

 \section{Introduction}

 Given a field \( F \) and two \( F \)-linear codes \( \mathcal C, \mathcal D \subset F^n \), the pair \( (\mathcal C, \mathcal D) \) is said to be a \emph{linear complementary pair (LCP) of codes} if \( F^n \) is the direct sum of the vector spaces \( \mathcal C \) and \( \mathcal D \); that is, if \( \mathcal C \) and \( \mathcal D \) are supplementary.
-The concept of linear complementary pairs of codes was introduced in \cite{Ngo15} in order to generalize linear complementary dual codes, defined in \cite{Massey92}, into a wider family of codes which kept relevant properties that allow them to be used for encoding integrated circuits in such a way that successful hardware Trojan horses against such circuits are easier to detect.
-In the context of this application, two security parameters are relevant for any linear complementary pair of codes \( (\mathcal C, \mathcal D) \): \( d_{\text{Trigger}} \) is the minimum Hamming distance between different elements in the dual code of \( \mathcal D \), \( \distance(\mathcal D^\perp) \) (also referred to as the \emph{dual distance of \( \mathcal D \)}), and \( d_{\text{Payload}} \) is the minimum Hamming distance between different elements in \( \mathcal C \), \( \distance(\mathcal C) \).
+The concept of linear complementary pairs of codes was introduced in \cite{Ngo15} in order to generalize linear complementary dual codes, defined in \cite{Massey92}, into a wider family of codes which kept relevant properties that allow them to be used for encoding integrated circuits in such a way that hardware Trojan horses against such circuits are forced to be as easy as possible to detect in order to have any chance to be successful.
+In the context of this application, two security parameters are relevant for any linear complementary pair of codes \( (\mathcal C, \mathcal D) \): \( d_{\text{Trigger}} \) is the minimum Hamming distance between distinct elements in the dual code of \( \mathcal D \), \( \distance(\mathcal D^\perp) \) (also referred to as the \emph{dual distance of \( \mathcal D \)}), and \( d_{\text{Payload}} \) is the minimum Hamming distance between distinct elements in \( \mathcal C \), \( \distance(\mathcal C) \).
 They represent the minimum number of symbols that a hardware Trojan horse must be able to access in order to, respectively, extract information about the state of the circuit or modify its state; see \cite[Section II]{Ngo15} for details.